 - 3 tbsp hoisin sauce

-- 3/4 cup toasted cashews
+- ¾ cup toasted cashews

 - Cooked rice, for serving

-Cook, tossing often, until chicken is browned, about 3 minutes.
+- Cook, tossing often, until chicken is browned, about 3 minutes.

-Add hoisin sauce and 1/4 cup water; cook, tossing, until chicken is cooked through, about 1 minute.
+- Add hoisin sauce and ¼ cup water.
+Cook, tossing, until chicken is cooked through, about 1 minute.

-Serve immediately over rice.
+- Serve immediately over rice.